thedancomplex/darwin-ach/README.md

 * Design a backpack for Raspi Zero W2
 * Procure a Raspi Zero W2
 * Impliment USB to Ethernet on Zero W2
+* Test the auto install for the Darwin side
+* Test the auto install for the Backpack side

 # Joint Index for the Darwin-Op
 The following are the joint indexes for the Darwin OP: